 Finally, If the parties haven't come to an agreement at this point mediation is encouraged (and in many counties required) in an attempt by the court to find a mutually-agreeable resolution without needing a trial.
 However, if these attempts are unsuccessful a trial date is scheduled.
 In most cases a final order of divorce is issued at the conclusion of the trial.
 As with uncontested divorces, a contested divorce cannot be finalized prior to the expiration of the 61 day cooling-off period and no remarriage can occur within the 30 day appeals period.

-Even an uncontested divorce can be complicated and stressful, and contested divorces that involve significant assets or children can be nightmarishly complex.
+While contested divorces that involve significant assets or children can be very complex, even an uncontested divorce can be complicated and stressful.
 The assistance of an experienced divorce attorney can help make the process less painful and protracted.
-Get some assistance today by having a Texas divorce attorney review your case with a free case evaluation.
+Get some assistance with your divorce in Texas today by contacting a local divorce attorney to review your case and guide you through the divorce process.

 Contact a qualified attorney.